PrestaShop/prestashop.github.io/news/_posts/releases/2018-02-28-prestashop-1-7-3-0-available.md

 * 203 pull requests
 * 56 committers

 PrestaShop 1.7.3 is above all community project.
-From the 56 committers that contributed to this release, 37 were community members – that's 2 out of 3 commiters!
+From the 56 committers that contributed to this release, 37 were community members – that's 2 out of 3 committers!

 A huge "thank you!" to these 37 fine people: Adonis Karavokyros, Alexandr Simonchik, Alexandre Alouit, AliShareei, Antonio Intagliata, Aymeric Auberton, Christian Kubitza, Code Utopia, comxd, Cristiano Verardi, Daniel, Danoosh, dariusakafest, David, Dickriven Chellemboyee, FrancMunoz, Gabriel Arama, hadrich-hatem, iqit-commerce, Krystian Podemski, Mahdi Shad, Manfredi Petruso, Marcin Sągol, Marek Hanuš, MattLoyeD, maxime aknin, MDWeb, mehrshadz, Molka DJEMAL, nache, Presta Module, Šarūnas Jonušas, Shagshag, Tony BOTALLA, venditdevs, Yolandavdvegt and Yuri Blanc!

-Thank you again for helping improve the life of more than 270,000 online merchants with ideas, improvements and fixes!
+Thank you again for helping improve the life of more than 270,000 online merchants with ideas, improvements, and fixes!

 Now go ahead and tell us what you think!